Patients like Bella need you

 Ray plans on holding more blood drives in Bella’s honor, as well as bone marrow registry drives.

 You can help little Bella by donating blood at a South Texas Blood & Tissue Center donor room or joining the national marrow registry.
 Text GenCure to 61474 to begin the registration process.
-To learn more about the registry, visit gencure.org.
+To learn more about the marrow registry or cord blood donations, visit gencure.org.

 ABOUT THE SOUTH TEXAS BLOOD & TISSUE CENTER